kryptokrona/kryptokrona-docs/FAQ.md

 * **Q: My PC is laggy when I'm mining.
 Can I fix this?**

     A:
-  * If you're using a nvidia card, open up nvidia.txt, in the same directory as the xmr-stak.exe.
+  * If you're using a Nvidia card, open up nvidia.txt, in the same directory as the xmr-stak.exe.
 Try setting bfactor to 8 and bsleep to 100, and then reload your miner after saving the file.
 If it's still laggy, try increasing both values slightly.
 This will cause you to get less hashes per second, but can let you use your PC more effectively.
 You can try tweaking the value to increase your hashrate.
 Some people also achieve success by lowering the thread count.
-  * If you're using an amd card, there should be an intensity value you can lower in amd.txt.
+  * If you're using an AMD card, there should be an intensity value you can lower in amd.txt.
   * If you're using just a CPU, you can delete the cores being used from cpu.txt.

-* **Q: How can I use just my gpu/cpu to mine?**
+* **Q: How can I use just my GPU/CPU to mine?**

     A: If you are using xmr-stak, you can make a batch file to start the miner.
 You can then use the commands `--noCPU`, `--noNVIDIA`, and `--noAMD` as needed.
 For example, put the following in a .txt file, change the extension to .bat, and then double click the file: `xmr-stak.exe --noCPU`.
 This will run the miner without using the CPU.